 - 1. You are recommended to wash the boat completely clean, wax and polish all surfaces except the non-skid. - 2.
 Make sure to take off the sails, sprayhood and cockpit tent.
 Wash and rinse out dirt and salt.
-Everything must be completely dry, before stowed away for the winter and kept in a dry place. - Cushions: For cleaning of cushions you can remove the cover by unfastening the zip on the back of the cushion.
+Everything must be completely dry, before stowed away for the winter and kept in a dry place. - 3.
+Cushions:

+For cleaning of cushions you can remove the cover by unfastening the zip on the back of the cushion.
 The material is pure wool and IS NOT machine washable.
-The material must be dry cleaned. - 4.
-Various steel wires can be washed in warm soap and water, rinsed clean, dried and afterwards wiped with an oilcloth. - 5.
+The material must be dry cleaned.

+- 4. Various steel wires can be washed in warm soap and water, rinsed clean, dried and afterwards wiped with an oilcloth. - 5.
 All ropes and blocks should be washed in warm soap and water, rinsed and dried. - 6.
-Rigging and boom: Make sure all lines and halyards are intact.
+Rigging and boom:

+Make sure all lines and halyards are intact.
 Should a halyard have a failure at the end, turn it over.
-Every year all halyards and reefing lines should be shortened approx. 25 cm. - 7.
-The water tank must be emptied and cleaned by unscrewing the acryllid under the front bunk. - 8.
-The outboard engine: Please contact your local dealer. - 9.
-The marine battery is removed from the boat and discharged, then you recharge the battery and store it like the cushions and the sails in a nice dry place.
+Every year all halyards and reefing lines should be shortened approx. 25 cm.

+- 7. The water tank must be emptied and cleaned by unscrewing the acryllid under the front bunk. - 8.
+The outboard engine:

+Please contact your local dealer.

+- 9. The marine battery is removed from the boat and discharged, then you recharge the battery and store it like the cushions and the sails in a nice dry place.
 A good thing for the battery is, during the winter to "drain" the battery and charge it again two times during the winter. - 10.
 Dry out the hulls completely to avoid frost damage.

-11. Make sure that ventilation is good before storing the boat for the winter.
-The best thing to do is to store the boat indoors for the winter period, if you use a canvas cover make sure it does not touch the boat as it might scratch it.
+- 11. Make sure that ventilation is good before storing the boat for the winter.
+The best thing to do is to store the boat indoors for the winter period, if you use a canvas cover make sure it does not touch the boat as it might scratch it. - 12.
+Never cover the mast with plastic this will create blisters between the carbon mast and the paint.
+Quorning Boats cannot be held responsible towards blisters on the mast.